 1. PO matching at line level

-Two-way purchase order matching is standard practice in wholesale.
+Two-way matching via purchase order reconciliation is standard practice in wholesale.
 But it is standard at the header level, not the line level - and that distinction matters enormously.

 A supplier invoice might reference a single purchase order number but include line items that map to different deliveries, different stock locations, or different projects.
 If the AP team is matching at the header level only (total invoice amount against total PO value), partial deliveries and line-level variances slip through.
 The invoice clears matching, gets coded as a single entry, and lands in the ledger before anyone has noticed that three of the line items were priced differently to the PO, or that one line item was never received.